amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 sys.exit(app.exec())
 ```

-*Snippet 44 - the sys.argv always holds the name of the application the user used to call the app and other CLI argument values passed*
+*Snippet 44 - the `sys.argv` always holds the CLI argument passed to the application*

 Using the command prompt or terminal add the filepath to any image file on your computer